 - Pet Partners (formerly known as Delta Society)

 It's important to understand that a certified therapy dog is not the same as a service dog.
 Learn more about the differences.

 Other Types of Therapy Animals

 While dogs are the most common type of pet used in animal therapy, a growing number of other species are also performing this kind of work.
 For instance, cats can be good for therapy.
 They are the only animals that purr, and cuddling with a purring cat can soothe a person's mood.
-Plus, studies have demonstrated that when cats purr, they produce a sound frequency that is ideal for promoting bone growth and healing in humans.6
+Plus, a study in The Journal of the Acoustical Society of America has demonstrated that when cats purr, they produce a sound frequency that is ideal for promoting bone growth and healing in humans.

 Almost any animal can be a therapy animal if it has the right temperament and training.
 Love on a Leash certifies cats, dogs, and rabbits as therapy pets.
 Pet Partners provides therapy animal training and registration for nine different species: Dogs, cats, horses, guinea pigs, rabbits, llamas, rats, birds, and miniature pigs can all be used for pet therapy.
 And Maryland-based non-profit organization Pets on Wheels accepts any breed or species for its therapy teams so long as the animal passes a temperament screening and health check.